chandnarahul/dino_game_using_fixed_pixels_approach_only_selenium_and_java_used/README.md

 # This code plays the google chrome offline mode dino game

-# There is one problem however, this code is screen resolution dependent, if your laptop is old and the screenshot image.width() is 500 then it will work.
+# In this first humble try, there is one problem, this code is screen resolution dependent, if your laptop is old and the screenshot image.width() is 500 then it will work.
+In new laptop the screenshot will have more pixels due to which the current fixed X and Y constants will result in an incorrect sub image.

 ## Algorithm:
 #### The code uses selenium to take a screenshot